I Never Thought I Needed

 About 30 minutes later, I received a text from one of my competitors.
 He said that I needed to take a look at what was posted on Facebook.

 It turned out that the driver who was sent to get the washer fluid put a post on Facebook saying that we hadn’t paid our bill.

 So Here’s What I Did

 I admit it ruffled my feathers.
-This was one of my most trusted guys.
-But I calmed down and asked him about it and he graciously apologized, and removed the post.
+This was one of my most trusted tow truck operators.
+But I calmed down and asked him about it, and he graciously apologized and removed the post.
 Still…I felt like I’d been betrayed.